-Organic carbon in inland waters strongly influences the global carbon cycle due to the role it plays for carbon sequestration, transport and mineralization (Battin et al., 2009; Cole et al., 2007).
+- 25 Organic carbon in inland waters strongly influences the global carbon cycle due to the role it plays for carbon sequestration, transport and mineralization (Battin et al., 2009; Cole et al., 2007).
 A recent study estimated that the global carbon export from terrestrial systems to inland waters amounts to 5.1 Pg C annually (Drake et al., 2018).
 Dissolved carbon represents a large part of the exported carbon and therefore influences the net ecosystem balance (Kindler et al., 2011).
-The majority of the exported dissolved carbon is inorganic (Chaplot and Mutema, 2021) and many uncertainties regarding the contribution of dissolved organic carbon (DOC) to carbon export from terrestrial systems remain.
-Especially However, especially in catchments with wetter and cooler climates (due to latitude and/or elevation) where organic-rich soils have evolved, DOC is a major component of the exported carbon (Ciais et al., 2008).
+The majority of the exported dissolved carbon is inorganic (Chaplot and Mutema, 2021) and many uncertainties regarding the contribution of dissolved - 30 organic carbon (DOC) to carbon export from terrestrial systems remain.
+Especially in catchments with wetter and cooler climates (due to latitude and/or elevation) where organic-rich soils have evolved, DOC is a major component of the exported carbon (Ciais et al., 2008).
 DOC plays an important role in the context of climate change.
-It can outgas to the atmosphere from water as the greenhouse gases CO2 and CH4 because of respiration in-stream metabolic processes.
-The largest part of all organic and inorganic carbon compounds, which are transported from the terrestrial system to the aquatic system, is emitted to the atmosphere and not sequestered in the sediments of streams or oceans (Drake et al., 2018; Raymond et al., 2013).
-DOC is linked to nutrient cycling as it acts as electron donor in anaerobic respiration processes, e.g., denitrification (Lovley et al., 1999; Pang and Wang, 2021).
-But In addition.
-DOC also affects drinking water quality (Sadiq and Rodriguez, 2004; Alarcon-Herrera et al., 1994; Ledesma et al., 2012) and the transport of pollutants (Doerr and Muennich, 1991; Hope et al., 1994; Ravichandran, 2004).
+It can outgas to the atmosphere from water as the greenhouse gases $CO_2$ and $CH_4$ because of respiration processes.
+The largest part of all organic and inorganic carbon compounds, which are transported from the terrestrial system to the aquatic system, is emitted to the atmosphere and

+35 not sequestered in the sediments of streams or oceans (Drake et al., 2018; Raymond et al., 2013).
+But DOC also affects drinking water quality (Sadiq and Rodriguez, 2004; Alarcon-Herrera et al., 1994; Ledesma et al., 2012) and the transport of pollutants (Doerr and Muennich, 1991; Hope et al., 1994; Ravichandran, 2004).
 Therefore, it is important to characterize the patterns and dynamics of DOC export as accurately as possible.